paradoxical-autumn/ACA/README.md

 > ACA gives *anyone* (in your session) complete access to any and all creations spawned in a world, therefore you must only use it with people you __trust__.
 >
 > Paradoxical Autumn and other contributors do not take liability for any misuse of this plugin or any damage caused from usage of the plugin.

+# FAQ
+## Isn't this dangerous for other people who don't have it installed??
+Nope!
+This isn't a mod.
+You can't just join a random session and start [ab]using the plugin.

+## My [thing] from an older version disconnected a bunch of wires/became a `MissingComponent`?
+That's probably a bug from when we were recreating namespaces.
+Check if there's a more recent version of the plugin and if not, report it as a bug.
+Make sure to clarify what fields are broken and on what components.
+Also, if you know what version you saved the item on that can also help!

+## Why did you make this?
+We got bored.
+Also do NOT ask why we are manually weaving the components and creating the protoflux bindings.